Blazemeter/github-action/README.md

 - When set to true, the job always returns a **Success**
 ### `webhookURL`
 - Used when send microsoft teams notification for test start, internal report url, public report url, test end and test status
-### `webhookMetaData`
+### `enablePublicReportUrl`
-- Used when send custom metadata through a microsoft teams notification
+- Used when send public report url through a microsoft teams notification
 ## Example
 **1. Run Existing Test**
 ```